 at Georgia Tech and his graduate research assistant, Yulizza Henao-Barragan.
 They are experts in composite materials, which include the type of materials out of which windmill blades are fabricated, and they’ve been applying that expertise in a multi-institute collaboration called The Re-Wind Network

-It turns out that quite a few early-generation wind turbines are now being decommissioned, especially in Texas and the midwest where wind energy has long been an established industry.
-Similar to batteries and solar panels, blade composites are hard and uneconomic to separate into their base materials, so they’ve looked at reuse instead.
-It turns out that the characteristics that make the blades suitable for withstanding the force of the wind are pretty useful in other applications.
+It turns out that quite a few early-generation wind turbines are now being decommissioned, especially in Texas and the Midwest where wind energy has long been an established industry.
+Like batteries and solar panels, blade composites are hard and uneconomic to separate into their base materials, so they’ve looked at reuse instead.
+It turns out that the characteristics that make the blades suitable for withstanding the force of the wind are useful in other applications.

 Here is a design catalog

-of all of the ways in which Re-Wind is imagining the reuse of turbine blades.
-The first application, which actually exists in Ireland now
+of all the ways in which Re-Wind is imagining the reuse of turbine blades.
+The first application, which exists in Ireland now